Master of Arts Program in Statistics

 • Binghamton University is rated one of the top 20 'Best Buy' and one of the premier public universities in the Northeast by Fiske Guide to Colleges, 2019.

-• We have a rigorous two-year core curriculum.
-Courses are taught by tenured and tenure-track faculty.
+• We have a rigorous two-year core curriculum, taught by tenured and tenure-track faculty, ensuring high-quality education.
 Students receive personalized attention and assistance.

 • We focus on hands-on experience analyzing real-world data sets with state-of-the-art methods.
 Students are immersed with statistical computing, machine learning, software and practical training throughout the entire course of study.
 Through the capstone experience, students have the opportunity to sharpen their comprehension of the methods and techniques and improve their communication skills.

-• Working with the faculty and department, make connections with local industry and government.
+• Working with the faculty and department, students can make connections with local industry and government, providing practical opportunities and networking.

-• Students receive an affordable education in one of the top public universities.
-The cost of attendance is highly competitive, even for out-of-state and international students (#6 as a best value among the nation's public colleges for out-of-state students and #18 overall - Kiplinger's Personal Finance, 2017.)
+• Our students receive an affordable education in one of the top public universities, with a highly competitive cost of attendance, even for out-of-state and international students (#6 as a best value among the nation's public colleges for out-of-state students and #18 overall - Kiplinger's Personal Finance, 2017.)

 • The beautiful upstate New York campus is welcoming and diversified.
 We attract outstanding students and faculty from all over the world who are partners in active discovery.